rstatsinger/contrast-java-webgoat-docker/README.md

 This lab should take you less than 30 minutes to get up and running.
 If you have trouble, definitely reach out to me!

-If you don't already have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here] (https://bit.ly/341PrFu).
+If you don't already have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

 ## Setup